artemkdr/music-festival-assistant/docs/ideas/architecture.md

 Key Responsibilities:

 - **Input**: Allow users to paste or type a festival website URL and explicitly provide their music preferences (e.g., "funky jazz, minimal electronic, authentic sound, live bands" or a selection of genres/artists).
+Optionally, users can authorize access to their Spotify or Apple Music accounts, allowing the app to fetch their music preferences directly from these services via their APIs.

 - **Display**: Render the parsed festival program, recommended artist lists, and audio previews (Spotify/Apple Music widgets).